 Parts List for a Shade Cube

 There is more than one way to create a shade “cube.”
-The parts list below creates a frame that supports 12’⨉12′ squares of shade cloth 8′ above the ground.
 Some people put the shade 10′ above the ground, but a frame that is that high is more difficult to assemble.
-Other people use larger sizes of shade cloth, but then adding shade as more people arrive becomes a more difficult task.
+Other people use larger sizes of shade cloth spanning multiple grid squares, but then adding shade as more people arrive becomes a more difficult task.
+The parts list below creates a frame that supports a 12’⨉12′ square of shade cloth 8′ above the ground.

 You’ll be buying EMT tubing and fittings for the frame, a piece of shade cloth with grommets, earth anchors that work in the hard desert playa, and ratchet straps.